 The aim of this section is to provide an overall comprehensive understanding of the theoretical knowledge needed for EU Project Management.
 Here, the topic of the European construction is analysed from the historical, juridical and economic points of view.

 Section 2 – Successful EU projects and tenders: design and management tools and techniques

 The second section focuses on learning the mechanisms, tools and criteria for designing and managing successful EU-funded projects and tenders.
 What is the quality frame of a project; what is the Project Cycle Management and Logical Framework Approach; how do I structure a work plan and what are the correct project drafting techniques; how do I develop a communication and dissemination plan, a quality monitoring plan, a sustainability and exploitation plan; how do I structure a project budget; what are the tools for efficient project implementation, partnership management, project monitoring and reporting; what are EU procurement procedures and how do I structure a tender offer for an EU institution.
 These are the queries that this section addresses.

 The student learns through a learning-by-doing approach, with the support of case studies and interactive workshops.

 How to apply

 A maximum of 25 candidates will be admitted to the Master.
 Only candidates responding to the following admission criteria will be accepted to the Master:

 - To have a university degree of at least 3 years

 - To be currently employed or professionally active OR to be unemployed but unable to attend a full-time Master programme

 - To have good knowledge of English (listen, written, and oral)

-To apply, candidates should submit a formal application consisting of the following documents:
+To apply, candidates should submit an online application and the following documents must be attached: